 really does work that well.
 Obviously, this can only be done if you're

 breastfeeding.
-If you don’t have access to human breast milk then you can use raw cow’s milk or goat’s milk (they must be raw and not pasteurized) or the liquid part of some natural homemade yogurt or kefir instead.
+If you don’t have access to human breast milk then you can use raw cow’s milk or goat’s milk (they must be raw and not pasteurized), or you can use the liquid part of your natural homemade yogurt or kefir (that you're now going to make) instead.
 Simply use an eye dropper and apply a couple of drops

-Raw or Manuka honey contains some powerful antimicrobial and antibacterial properties.
-This natural food is an excellent cure for viral pink eye and even the ancient Egyptians were reported to have used it to treat various eye disorders, including conjunctivitis.
-Honey is another internal and external remedy that’s cheap and very effective (you shouldn’t have any trouble getting the kids to eat it).
-Remember this, you can never overdose on honey so be sure to go nuts with it!
+Raw or Manuka honey contain powerful antimicrobial and antibacterial properties and are particularly effective for treating viral pink eye (even the ancient Egyptians were reported to have used honey to treat various eye disorders, including conjunctivitis).
+Honey is another internal and external remedy that’s cheap and highly beneficial, and you shouldn’t have any trouble getting the kids to eat it either.
+Remember this, you and your little ones can never have too much honey so be sure to have as much as you can!

 Apple cider vinegar (ACV) is one extremely potent bacterial, viral and fungal killer.
 As far as conjunctivitis remedies go, this is right up there with the best of them.
-Taking ACV internally will kill any bacteria, viruses or protozoa’s that may be lurking in your insides.
+Taking ACV internally will quickly kill any bacteria, viruses or protozoa’s that may be lurking in your insides.
 It will also help to replenish the supply of good bacteria in the stomach and colon so annoying problems such as pink eye, don’t ever return.
-Mix up 1 tablespoon of apple cider vinegar with 1 tablespoon of Manuka honey in a glass of warm water and drink three times a day.
+Mix up 1 tablespoon of apple cider vinegar with 2 teaspoons of Manuka honey in a glass of warm filtered water and drink three times a day.

-Now, when you go to purchase your apple cider vinegar, make sure you only buy the organic ACV that still contains the “mother” apple (very important).
-Never buy processed vinegar's of any sort.
-Bragg Apple Cider Vinegar or Viva Naturals are the best brands on the market and the ones we recommend.
+Now, when you go to purchase your apple cider vinegar, make sure you ONLY buy the raw organic ACV with the “mother” (very important).
+Never buy processed or filtered vinegar's of any kind.
+Bragg's Apple Cider Vinegar or Viva Naturals are the best brands on the market and the ones we recommend.
 The acidity is quite low as well with both of these so they don’t burn or sting as much.

 Silver eye drop solutions were used to successfully treat eye infections long before pharmaceutical ointments became available.
 Colloidal silver is the best type to use and doesn’t irritate the eyes at all.
 And it works extremely well for curing pink eye in a hurry!
 Colloidal silver is similar to ACV in that it’s also antiviral and antibacterial in nature, so it kills the infection fast.
 1-2 drops with an eye dropper in each eye every three hours (especially before bed) will see your pink eye gone within 24 hours.
 You can easily purchase colloidal silver from most health food stores or online from places such as Amazon.com.

-Yes, this one might sound a little disgusting, but it works unbelievably well... and it doesn’t cost you a cent!
-Your urine contains some potent antiviral and antibacterial properties and is also a great disinfectant.
-To use this home remedy, simply pee into a small container (you don’t need much) and then dilute with filtered water at a 50/50 ratio.
+Yes, this one might sound a little disgusting, but it works unbelievably well... and doesn’t cost you a cent!
+Your own urine contains some extremely potent antiviral and antibacterial properties and is also a terrific disinfectant.
+For this remedy, simply pee into a small container (you don’t need much) then dilute with filtered water at a 50/50 ratio.
 Use your eye dropper to apply a couple of drops into each eye every few hours.
 You can also take a cotton ball and dip it into the solution and use this to clean the gunk from around your eyes.
-You’ll notice amazing relief within a few short minutes.
+You’ll notice amazing relief within a few minutes.
 2

-So be sure to give this remedy a go.
+So be sure to give this "out there" remedy a go.
 You’ll be pleasantly surprized by the results!

-So be sure to have a tablespoon of organic virgin coconut oil (mixed in foods, a smoothie, or eaten straight off the spoon) two to three times a day without fail.
-And to use as an external remedy for conjunctivitis, either rub a little on the upper eye lid and tear duct of both eyes, or apply two drops into each eye with an eye dropper (you will need to warm the oil slightly first so it turns to liquid).
-Also keep in mind that coconut oil is best applied externally at bedtime and then left in to do its work while you’re sleeping.
+So be sure to have a tablespoon of organic virgin coconut oil (mixed in foods, a smoothie, or eaten straight off the spoon) two to three times a day, every day.
+To use as an external remedy for conjunctivitis, either rub a little on the upper eye lid and tear duct of both eyes, or apply two drops into each eye with an eye dropper (you will need to warm the oil slightly first so it turns to liquid).
+Also keep in mind that coconut oil is best applied to the eyes at bedtime and then left in to do its work while you’re sleeping.

 You can use either one of these remedies, but the lemon juice seems to work slightly better.
-Both are antiviral and antibacterial (hence why they’re good for treating colds and flu) and they work very quickly.
-In fact, your pink eye should be completely gone in just a few short hours.
+Both are antiviral and antibacterial (hence why they’re good for treating the common cold) and they work very quickly.
+In fact, your pink eye should be pretty much gone in just a few short hours.
 However, there is a down side… they sting like mad at first!
-This usually only lasts for a few minutes though so you’ll need to weigh up the long term benefit of this remedy compared to the short term pain you’ll experience.
-If you’re desperate though then we highly recommend it.
+This usually only lasts for a few minutes though so you’ll need to weigh up the long term benefit of this remedy compared to the short term pain you’re going to encounter.
+If you’re desperate though then we highly recommend this one.
 Simply cut a lemon or lime in half and squeeze a good amount of juice directly into each eye.
-Good luck and be strong!
+Good luck, and be strong!

 Aloe vera is definitely one of nature’s best “cure all” medicines.
 It contains some powerful antiviral, antibacterial and antifungal properties and works exceptionally well for conjunctivitis.
-If you have an aloe vera plant in your back yard simply slice off a small piece and apply a couple of drops of the juice or gel into each eye.
-Repeat this several times during the day.
-If however, you don’t have your own plant then you can buy pure aloe vera gel or juice from most health food stores or online.
+If you have an aloe vera plant in your backyard simply slice off a small piece and apply a couple of drops of the juice or gel into each eye.
+Repeat this several times throughout the day.
+If however, you don’t have your own plant then you can purchase pure aloe vera gel or juice from most health food stores or online.
 Just make sure the product you buy contains no additives as these can actually irritate the eyes and make them worse, not better.